ehippy/lowkey-site/.github/product-plan.md

 ## 🧭 Product Principles

 - Minimal, warm, and calm
-- Gentle encouragement, never pressure
+- Consistant encouragement, never pressure
 - No gamification, no shame
 - Respect privacy and autonomy
 - Quietly builds a consistent habit of care